h3rb/galvanic/README.md

 Galvanic
 ========

-Galvanic is an MIT licensed C++ back-end for creationg JSON-driven APIs.
+Galvanic is an MIT licensed C++ back-end for creating JSON-driven APIs.
 These APIs can be used in place of:

 * LAMP stack
 * Nodejs web services